mubrik/udacity_kubernetes/README.md

 export AWS_SHARED_CREDENTIALS_FILE=~/.aws/credentials
 ```

-Running the above will only make them visible in your current terminal, to make a permanent reference, edit your .profile file **but** if a .bashrc file exist edit that instead and add the above command to the end of the file, for windows users you can simply search envirnment variables in search box and create them in the options
+Running the above will only make them visible in your current terminal, to make a permanent reference, edit your ~/.profile file **but** if a ~/.bashrc file exist edit that instead and add the above commands to the end of the file, for windows users you can simply search envirnment variables in search box and create them in the options

 - To verify success run `aws iam list-users` or `aws iam list-users --profile new_profile_name` you should get an output similar to: